If you would like to jump to a specific video in our packing video series, just follow the links below:

 Packing your goods for long-distance moving is an art requiring expertise and knowledge.
 Great Canadian Van Lines has well trained and qualified packers to complete all or a portion of your packing requirements.

 One of the secrets to successful packing is having the right packing materials.
 Great Canadian Van Lines has all the proper equipment and materials to pack your goods safely for moving.
-If you need assistance with packing, unpacking, and remove packing materials, Great Canadian Van Lines can provide this service for you.
+If you need assistance with packing, unpacking, and remove packing materials we can provide this service for you.

-This information is intended to give you helpful tips on how to pack your small articles so they can be safely moved.
-Articles such as dishes, table lamps, pictures, and other fragile items must be carefully packed in boxes if they are to arrive at your destination in the same condition they were prior to being moved.
-The tips contained here should help you safely pack your goods for moving.
+This information is intended to give you helpful tips on how to pack your articles so they can be safely moved.
+Articles such as dishes, table lamps, pictures, and other fragile items must be carefully packed, if they are to arrive at your destination in the same condition they were prior to being moved.
+The tips listed here will help you safely pack your goods for moving.
 Please note that if you decide to do your own packing and damage occurs, we cannot be responsible unless there is visible exterior damage to the carton.

 Materials You Will Need

 Wrapping Paper: You are going to need plenty of wrapping paper.
 Many people save and use their old newspapers without realizing that the ink on newsprint never thoroughly dries.
-Consequently, the goods you wrap in newspaper are likely going to be stained and will require cleaning before you put them away.
-For items you prefer to keep clean, it would be best to purchase bleached packaging paper from Great Canadian Van Lines or from a packing supplies store.
+Consequently, the goods you wrap in newspaper may be stained by the ink and will require cleaning before you put them away.
+For items you prefer to keep clean, it would be best to purchase clean white packing paper.

-Cartons: You will need many cartons in assorted sizes.
-All cartons should be in good condition, and have covers on them so they can be closed and sealed.
-Cartons can be purchased from Great Canadian Van Lines.
-However, all paper products are expensive these days, and specially designed moving cartons are no exception.
-Due to the high cost of packing materials, we cannot afford to give them away.
-You can start collecting cartons from your work or liquor stores.
+Boxes: You will need many boxes in assorted sizes.
+All boxes should be in new or good condition.
+Boxes can be purchased from your mover or packaging stores.
+You can also start collecting boxes from your work or liquor stores.
 Liquor store cartons are excellent packing cartons.
-They are sturdy, and contain dividers, which make them ideal for packing glasses, goblets, vases, etc.
+They are sturdy and contain dividers, which make them ideal for packing glasses, goblets, vases, etc.

-Sealing Tape: The best tape for this purpose is plastic tape.
+Tape: The best tape for this purpose is moving tape.
 Your rolls of tape should be at least one and a half to two inches wide.
+Scotch tape can be used to seal the packages within your cartons.

 Black Felt Marker: Markers are used for marking your packed boxes with information such as “the contents of the box,” “Room the box is going to,” “FRAGILE,” “THIS SIDE UP,” and “Your name and order/registration number.”